henri/spb-fish-snippits/README.md

 This repository includes [FISH](https://fishshell.com/) code, functions, completions, alias and other related snippits which intergrate into the SPB project.

-The index of these fish snippits inlcudes <b>[usage examples](https://github.com/henri/spb#fish-shell-wrappers)</b> outlinging on how to use them to quickly access informaiton from the internet.
+The index of these fish snippits (found within the [SPB readme](https://github.com/henri/spb)) inlcudes <b>[usage examples](https://github.com/henri/spb#fish-shell-wrappers)</b> outlinging on how to use them to quickly access informaiton from the internet.

 Below you will also find an [installer file](spb-fish-function-installer.bash) and a [kick off file](https://github.com/henri/spb-fish-snippits/blob/main/spb-fish-function-installer-kickoff.bash).
 Copy and paste the kick off file into a BASH shell to start installation of the spb fish functions support files.
 If you install via the [SPB install script](https://github.com/henri/spb/blob/main/500.spb-install-script.bash) and already have the fish shell installed on your system, then during the install you will be prompted to update/install these spb related fish snippits.